heikkipora/lwt/content/1-ohjelma/9-english/index.md

 Every year during the last weekend in August there is a unique possibility to visit around 40 private homes located in over 100 years old houses.
 During the same weekend there is a lot to experience; antiques, art, music, good food and innumerable flea markets!

 On the Finnish pages you can find the event map [”Tapahtumakartta”](/ohjelma/kartta/kartta.pdf) over the event area.
 Tickets are available when you arrive, payable in cash.
-The ticket price for adults is 18 EUR and groups over 20 members á 15 EiR.
+The ticket price for adults is 18 EUR and groups over 20 members á 15 EUR.
 Kids under age 12 are for free.

 For more information contact: [loviisanwanhattalot@gmail.com](mailto:loviisanwanhattalot@gmail.com)